 Nicola said, "I am so grateful to the people who donate.
 You don't realise how important plasma is until you or someone you love needs it."

-Donating plasma for use in medicines in the UK has started again after more than 20 years.
-Until recently the UK has relied solely on imports of plasma from other countries.
+Donating plasma for use in medicines in England has started again after more than 20 years.
+Until recently England has relied solely on imports of plasma from other countries.

-Thanks to plasma donors, the UK is becoming more self-sufficient at producing plasma treatments.
+Thanks to plasma donors, England is becoming more self-sufficient at producing plasma treatments.

 The community of plasma donors is growing and we’re always looking for new donors.